Step by step guide to buying a house

 To help you with this, The Co-operative Bank has created this step by step guide to buying a home.

-Each part of the process won’t always happen in this exact order, but the steps below give you a good overall guide to buying a home, what happens when and how to ensure a smooth process.
+Each part of the process won’t always happen in this exact order.
+But the steps below give you a good overall guide to buying a home, what happens when and how to ensure a smooth process.

 12 steps to buying a home